“Now let me die, since I have seen your face...”

 2 Bless the Lord, O my soul, and forget not all his benefits,

-3 who forgives all your iniquity, who heals are your diseases,
+3 who forgives all your iniquity, who heals all your diseases,

 4 who redeems your life from the Pit, who crowns you with mercy and compassion,